-This easy one-bowl chocolate chip pumpkin bread is incredibly moist, wonderfully spiced, with lots of pumpkin flavor, and studded with mini chocolate chips.
-No mixer required and vegan-friendly, it’s a perfect, homemade fall treat!
+This easy vegan chocolate chip pumpkin bread is incredibly moist, wonderfully spiced, with lots of pumpkin flavor, and studded with mini chocolate chips.
+This one bowl (no mixer required) pumpkin bread is the perfect fall treat!

 While pumpkin desserts typically get their start in early-Fall, pumpkin bread has always been a Thanksgiving treat in our family.

 My mom makes an incredibly decadent version – that is more cake than bread despite baking in a loaf pan – which I look forward to every year.
 It’s the perfect treat alongside morning coffee or afternoon tea (or nibbled right out of the fridge).

 I wanted Henry to experience this favorite family tradition too, so I updated the original recipe – making it egg free (and easily vegan), with a little bit less sugar and oil, but still super moist, generously spiced, and with lots of pumpkin flavor.

 …and I added chocolate, because of course I did.